msdoom2011/subclass-instance/README.md

+SubclassInstance

-The plugin for SubclassJS framework which brings ability to define parameters that will be available all over your SubclassJS application.
+The plugin for Subclass framework which allows to create module instances.